 Monitoring breeding terns allows us to identify threats and keep track of population trends, guiding conservation efforts to mitigate threats and enhance their survival.
 However, this task is fraught with challenges, such as:

-Once we know where colonies are, we can establish a team of monitors from the community, providing training, resources and support to make the area safe for nesting birds.
+Once we know where breeding colonies are, staff and trained community volunteers can provide resources and support to protect the associated nesting habitat.

 Our team of experts works with external researchers and partners to ensure we share information, identify goals and establish projects or campaigns to achieve our aims.